 - Avoid toiletries that contain microbeads

-- Swap to non-plastic alternatives e.g. a bamboo toothbrush or a moon cup
+- Swap to non-plastic alternatives e.g. a bamboo toothbrush, a silicone menstrual cup or beeswax wraps

 - Avoid products containing palm oil and, when unavoidable, buy those containing RSPO-certified palm oil